BrenKenna/TaskTide-UseCases/Notes.md

 # Use Case Notes
 <p>
 Contains notes on any issues/limitations from running TaskTide during each use-case.
 Depending on the type, these lead to redeployment to verify change(s), in addition to unit-tests.
+Entries would ideally be a little higher level than those in the <a href="/CHANGELOG.adoc">change log</a>, because want to catch and collect these for version-1.
+Allows the MVP from first use-case, to be compared to version-1 artifact.
 </p>

 <p>